makenziewakefield/snake_client/README.md

 - Run the development snake client using the `node play.js` command.

-> [!TIP]
+## How To Play

-Move the snake using the following keyboard shortcuts:
+**Move the snake using the following keyboard shortcuts:**

-  W: ⬆
+* W: ⬆
-  S: ⬇
+* S: ⬇
-  A: ⬅
+* A: ⬅
-  D: ➡️
+* D: ➡️

-You can display special messages to other players by using the following keyboard shortcuts:
+**You can display special messages to other players by using the following keyboard shortcuts:**

-  1️: "Hello!"
+1. "Hello!"
-  2: "I'm hungry"
+2. "I'm hungry"
-  3: "Ssssssss"
+3. "Ssssssss"
-  4: "Goodbye!"
+4. "Goodbye!"